Satan (band)

+History

-Their line-up has undergone a number of personnel changes and even name changes; for a time the band was called Blind Fury, putting out one album, 1985's Out of Reach, under that moniker before reverting to Satan.
+Satan originally formed in 1979 in England.
+The band's line-up has undergone a number of personnel changes and even name changes; for a time the band was called Blind Fury, putting out one album, 1985's Out of Reach, under that moniker before reverting to Satan.
 In 1988, the group changed its name to Pariah, releasing two albums under that name before folding in the early 1990s.
 In 1998, Pariah released another album.
-The band's shifting line-up has included members of many other heavy metal bands such as Blitzkrieg, Atomkraft, Avenger, Persian Risk, Cronos and Battleaxe.
+The band's shifting line-up has included members of many other heavy metal bands such as Blitzkrieg, Atomkraft, Avenger, Persian Risk, Raven, Cronos and Battleaxe.
 In 1990, Steve Ramsey (guitar) and Graeme English (bass) together with singer Martin Walkyier of UK thrash metal band Sabbat founded folk metal band Skyclad.

 Satan performed a one-off gig at Germany's Wacken Open Air in 2004 and finally reunited in 2011.
 Since their reunion, the band has performed at several European festivals and released a new album, Life Sentence, in April 2013 via Listenable Records.
 In 2014 the band increased their global reach by touring in North and South America.

 On 2 October 2015, the band released their fourth studio album, Atom by Atom, while two days earlier the entire album was made available for streaming via Invisible Oranges.

 In 2018, the band signed a new multi-album recording contract with Metal Blade Records.
 Their fifth studio album and first under Metal Blade Records, Cruel Magic was released on 7 September 2018.
 The first single from Cruel Magic, "The Doomsday Clock", was released on 6 July.
 Satan released their next studio album, Earth Infernal, on 1 April 2022.'

+Musical style

+Metal Injection conferred the title of "one of the fastest and most thrash-y NWOBHM bands" on Satan.
+The band's 1983 debut album Court in the Act has been characterized by "intricate guitar leads, caffeinated drums, and singing so seductive it could charm a black cat."
+The album's sound is also characterized by its sense of melody, and has drawn comparisons to the speed metal of the Bay area, "before that scene was even remotely famous."
+Metal Injection described the band's sound as "Satan’s brew."
+According to Eduardo Rivadavia of AllMusic: "1983's Court in the Act bordered on the yet undefined style of thrash metal, thanks to the frenetic speeds achieved in cuts like 'Trial By Fire' and the amazing 'Break Free.'
+But the album also boasted more accessible and melodic mid-paced metal fare, putting great effort into the memorable melodies and choruses heard on 'Broken Treaties,' 'Hunt You Down,' and early-day favorite 'Blades of Steel.'"